zmb3/teleport/rfd/0098-registered-openssh-nodes.md

 version: v2
 ```

 `tctl create` will auto-generate `metadata.name` if it is not already set so users don't have to generate GUIDs themselves.

 ### RBAC

-When OpenSSH nodes are registered RBAC does not work as expected.
-Even when `auth_service.session_recording` is set to `proxy` in an Auth Server's config file, checking RBAC rules is not done correctly.
-RBAC logic will have to be updated to correctly handle OpenSSH nodes.
+When OpenSSH nodes are registered currently, RBAC checks for those nodes are not preformed.
+Even setting `auth_service.session_recording` to `proxy` in an Auth Server's config file does not help.
+RBAC logic will have to be updated so RBAC checks for registered OpenSSH nodes are preformed.

 Currently RBAC checks are done on Teleport agent nodes, unless the Proxy is in `proxy` session recording mode, then the Proxy handles all RBAC checks.
-To avoid overloading the Proxy when many nodes are registered, Teleport agent nodes should continue to handle RBAC checks whenever possible.
-The Proxy will still have to handle RBAC checks for registered OpenSSH nodes, so the question is how will registered OpenSSH nodes be identified vs. Teleport agent nodes?
+To avoid overloading the Proxy when many nodes are registered, Teleport agent nodes handle RBAC checks whenever possible.
+The Proxy should always handle RBAC checks for registered OpenSSH nodes, so the question is how will registered OpenSSH nodes be identified vs. Teleport agent nodes?

 #### Detecting OpenSSH nodes

-##### Option 1 - add information to SSH host certs

-When SSH host certificates are created for OpenSSH nodes, we set add an extension `x-teleport-role` that specifies what Teleport component the certificate is for.
-We could add another role type for OpenSSH nodes, so that when a Proxy connects to an OpenSSH node and reviews it's certificate, it could see from the `x-teleport-role` extension that the node is a registered OpenSSH node and preform the RBAC check appropriately.

-This would require adding a new `api/types.SystemRole` constant which would be backwards compatible.

-Pros:

-- Potentially easier implementation, setting and checking an SSH certificate extension is very easy.
-- Certificate fields couldn't be spoofed without access to a cluster's CAs, so the Proxy/Auth servers could be reasonably sure what type of node is what so RBAC checks wouldn't be skipped.

-Cons:

-- Old Teleport components may reject certificates with an unknown value for the `x-teleport-role` extension. `(api/types.SystemRoles).Check` will return with an error if it does not recognize the `api/type.SystemRole` constant.

-##### Option 2 - add a `node` resource sub-kind

 A new sub-kind to the `node` resource would be introduced.
 The name isn't important, but for now let's call this sub-kind `openssh`.
 When OpenSSH nodes are registered, this `openssh` sub-kind would have to be present in the resource.
 Then when a Proxy connects to a registered OpenSSH node it could lookup the sub-kind of the node, preforming the RBAC check appropriately.
 The absence of a `node` resource sub-kind would imply that the node is a Teleport agent node, making this change backwards compatible.

-Pros:

-- Node certificate generation doesn't need to be changed at all, so this change won't affect any files on remote nodes.

-Cons:

-- `lib/srv.Authhandlers` might need to be given access to the backend database in order to lookup the sub-kind of `node` resources so it can decide if the RBAC check can be done on the node or not.

-##### Option choice: 1

-I believe Option 1 is the better option, as it should be easier to implement and won't involve certificate validation code needing to access the backend database.
-Option 2 is certainly viable though, I honestly had a hard time deciding which option was the better one.

 ### Session recording